Advertiser Disclosure

 2017 to 2018

-On August 27, 2017, Chase formalized what became known as the One Sapphire rule.
+On August 27, 2017, Chase formalized the so-called One Sapphire rule.
 Under this policy, customers were limited to holding just 1 Sapphire-branded card at a time.
 If you held the Chase Sapphire Preferred card, Chase would decline your application for the Chase Sapphire Reserve card, and vice versa.

 While the card’s terms had always disqualified current Sapphire cardmembers from earning a bonus, this rule went further.
-Chase would reject the application itself, not merely deny the bonus offer.
-In practice, it closed off any avenues for holding multiple Sapphire products simultaneously.
+It meant Chase would reject the application itself, not just deny the bonus offer.
+The rule closed off any avenues for holding multiple Sapphire products simultaneously.

 2018 to 2025

 In August 2018, Chase significantly tightened the eligibility window, extending the cooling-off period from 24 months to 48 months.
-According to the updated card terms,1 applicants were ineligible for the Chase Sapphire Preferred card’s welcome offer if they had received a new-cardmember bonus on any Sapphire product within the prior 48 months — regardless of which specific card they had earned the bonus on.
+According to the updated card terms (Source: Chase), applicants were ineligible for the Chase Sapphire Preferred card’s welcome offer if they had received a welcome bonus on any Sapphire product within the prior 48 months — regardless of which specific card they had earned it on.

 The rule also applied retroactively.
-Someone who earned a Sapphire welcome bonus in late 2017 would not become eligible for another Sapphire bonus until late 2021, regardless of whether they kept or closed the card in the interim — even if they’d opened the card a year before the new rule’s existence.
+Someone who earned a Sapphire welcome bonus in late 2017 would not become eligible for another Sapphire bonus until late 2021, regardless of whether they kept or closed the card in the interim — even if they’d opened the card a year before the new rule kicked in.

 Chase Sapphire Preferred Chase Sapphire Reserve Upgraded Points LLC 2